DudusB/voxdeveloper-wordpress-plugin-table-import/README.md

 - data is automatically cached for one hour and then refreshed
 - data can be manually imported in setting pressing on refresh data

+To install go to release page, download zip, add it manually to plugins in wordpress, turn on, configure the url and press "zapisz zmiany" (save), add short code to your page.
 Preview of published table and setting page:

 <img width="485" alt="Zrzut ekranu 2024-06-3 o 21 49 32" src="https://github.com/DudusB/VoxCrm-Xml-Import/assets/56642356/6388ca41-02e3-4e1d-b372-eb6181df6057">